 Floor Rink joined the Supervisory Board of PwC Netherlands on 1 July 2023.

 René van Schooten (1959) joined the Supervisory Board of PwC Netherlands in November 2021 and has chaired the audit committee since February 2022.
 René van Schooten was a member of the board of management of Philips Lighting N.V./Signify N.V. for many years and has fulfilled the role of CFO multiple times.
 Previously, he also worked for Unilever and Esso in different financial functions.

 Jan Sijbrand (1954) joined PwC’s Supervisory Board in January 2019 and has been chair of the Public Interest Committee of PwC since February 2019.
 In addition to his position in PwC’s SB, Jan Sijbrand is an Independent Non-Executive Director of AIB Group plc and Allied Irish Banks p.l.c.

-Jan Sijbrand (1954) was a Director of De Nederlandsche Bank (DNB - the Dutch Central Bank) from mid-2011 to mid-2018.
-As Chair of Supervision, he held primarily responsibility for the supervisory activities and policies of DNB.
-He also had supervisory roles at the ECB in Frankfurt and the EBA in London and he was Chair of the Curatorium for Postgraduate Studies (Compliance & Integrity) at the Free University (VU) Amsterdam.
+Jan Sijbrand was a Director of De Nederlandsche Bank (DNB - the Dutch Central Bank) from mid-2011 to mid-2018.
+As Chair of Supervision, he was primarily responsible for the supervisory activities and policies of DNB.
+He also had supervisory roles at the ECB in Frankfurt and the EBA in London and he was chair of the Curatorium for Postgraduate Studies (Compliance & Integrity) at the Vrije Universiteit (VU) Amsterdam.
 From 2008 to mid-2011, Jan Sijbrand was a member of the Managing Board and Chief Risk Officer of NIBC, a Dutch banking institution.
 Prior to that, he worked at ABN AMRO, Rabobank and Shell.